 Marking on the block for free motion quilting for quilt as you go blocks

 On the quilt block, make sure custom quilting are done within the finished block size – which means, you have to mark the 1/4″ mark from the block seams using water-erasable marker.
 This is to ensure that when joining the blocks together, the quilting does not get buried inside the seams.

 You can also do marking for the feather spine as this will be a great guidance to free motion quilting feathers.
 I have been pinning lots of feathers and all kinds of quilting lately over at pinterest.
 Join me along over at pinterest!

 Here are some snippets of the free motion quilting done for the block.

-Well, if you decide to join along or have any question, drop me a comment.
+Well, if you decide to join along or have any questions, drop me a comment.
 I will be happy to help where I can!